Why Is It Called ‘Black Friday’?

 Where did Black Friday originate from?

-The earliest known reference dates back to 1951 and an obscure trade magazine: Factory Management and Maintenance.
-It talks about it as a form of ‘Friday-after-Thanksgiving-itis’ with so many workers taking the day off.
+Black Friday originates from the US.
+It can be traced back to an obscure trade magazine in 1966: Factory Management and Maintenance which talks about it as a form of ‘Friday-after-Thanksgiving-itis’ with so many workers taking the day off.

-But it’s a decade later in the city of Philadelphia that the real roots of the phrase are found.
+However, a decade later in the city of Philadelphia is where the real roots of the phrase are found.
 This is when authorities start using ‘Black Friday’ to describe the traffic congestion and general problems caused by post-Thanksgiving sales crowds.

 “For downtown merchants throughout the nation, the biggest shopping days normally are the two following Thanksgiving Day.
 Resulting traffic jams are an irksome problem to the police and, in Philadelphia, it became customary for officers to refer to the post-Thanksgiving days as Black Friday and Black Saturday.”